 Location.
-33° 36.558′ N, 83° 20.796′ W. Marker is near Greensboro, Georgia, in Greene County.
-Marker is on Greensboro Road (U.S. 278) 0.1 miles east of Reid Duvall Road, on the right when traveling east.
-Touch for map.
-The marker is located on the east bank of the Appalachee River.
+33° 33.2′ N, 83° 11.9′ W. Marker is near Greensboro, Georgia, in Greene County.
+Marker is at the intersection of Chipman Union Touch for map.
 Marker is in this post office area: Greensboro GA 30642, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Historic Springfield Baptist Church (approx. 1˝ miles away); Bishop George Foster Pierce (approx. 1.8 miles away); The Burning of Greensborough (approx. 1.8 miles away); Greene County (approx. 1.8 miles away); First Commissioner of Agriculture (approx. 1.9 miles away); William C. Dawson (approx. 1.9 miles away); Sheriff L. L. Wyatt (approx. 1.9 miles away); Old Greene County "Gaol" (approx. 1.9 miles away).
 Touch for a list and map of all markers in Greensboro.

 More about this marker.
 This marker replaced an earlier marker of the same title and similar text near this location erected by the Georgia Historical Commission.